-Online English degrees can lead to a variety of rewarding career paths.
-For example, the Bureau of Labor Statistics (BLS) projects that demand for technical writers will grow 11% between 2016 and 2026.
+An online bachelor’s in English degree may lead to a variety of rewarding career paths.
+For example, the Bureau of Labor Statistics (BLS) projects that the demand for technical writers will grow 11% between 2016 and 2026.
 The English language is highly versatile and is used almost universally across different cultures and industries.
 The way we use it, and what we use it for, changes constantly.
 From the impact of the internet on language to the continuing relevance of Shakespeare, online English degree programs continue to evolve with the times.

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.